 Interactive classroom activities can help students develop critical thinking skills, give students more control over their learning, and increase engagement.
 Increased engagement can lead to increased learning gains and greater student retention of learning material.
-Additionally, when students are engaged in collaborative, peer-to-peer interactions, learning retention can be increased.
-Here are 6 quick ways to use interactive activities in the classroom.
+Additionally, learning retention can be increased when students are engaged in collaborative, peer-to-peer interactions.
+Here are 6 quick ways to use interactive classroom activities in the classroom.

-Nearpod’s interactive activities in the classroom have the power to add interest and excitement into everyday learning.
-Using digital classroom activities such as gamification, drag and drop, drawing, matching, and collaborative discussion enhances classroom learning for all students.
+Nearpod’s interactive activities in the classroom have the power to add interest and excitement to everyday learning.
+Using digital activities such as gamification, drag and drop, drawing, matching, and collaborative discussion enhances classroom learning for all students.

 What interactive activities keep learners engaged during a lesson?

-Interactive activities keep students engaged because it provides a creative and collaborative learning experience for students.
-With our growing options of Drag & Drop, Draw It, Time to Climb, Matching Pairs, Collaborate Board, Quiz, Poll, and Open-Ended Question, teachers have multiple options to meet specific needs of the diverse learners in their classrooms.
+Interactive activities keep students engaged by providing a creative and collaborative learning experience.
+With our growing options of Drag & Drop, Draw It, Time to Climb, Matching Pairs, Collaborate Board, Quiz, Poll, and Open-Ended Questions, teachers have multiple options to meet the specific needs of the diverse learners in their classrooms.

 Activity Banks offer an ever-growing collection of ready-to-use engaging activities.
 With 2,000+ activities available, and hundreds more being added, there’s something to meet the needs of every classroom.